TritonDataCenter/triton-kubernetes/docs/guide/cluster-manager.md

 ## Cluster Manager

 Cluster Managers can manage multiple clusters across regions/data-centers and/or clouds.
-It is a global cluster manager which will run on Triton and manages Kubernetes environments.
-This cluster manager will manage environments running on any region of any supported cloud.
+They can run anywhere (Triton/AWS/Azure/GCP/Baremetal) and manage Kubernetes environments running on any region of any supported cloud.

-To create cluster manager, run the following:
+To create a cluster manager, run the following:
 ```
 $ triton-kubernetes create manager
 ✔ Backend Provider: Local